dictadata/storage-tracts/README.md

 - A config file specifies the source and destination SMT addresses along with encoding, transform and transfer information.
 - Source and destination can be supported and compatible storage source.
-- Scan function supports local folders and AWS S3 buckets.
+- Scan function supports file storage like local folders, FTP and AWS S3 buckets.
 - Transforms are optional.
 If specified then fields will be transformed between input and output.
 - JSON files only support an array of objects e.g. [ {}, {}, ...].